Healthcare in the Netherlands

 Go to the spoedeisende hulp or eerste hulp bij ongelukken (EHBO) department of your local hospital for medical emergencies or first aid.

 Call 112 for urgent medical help if you think that a person’s life may be at risk.
 The operator will answer in Dutch but will be fluent in several languages, including English.
 Explain what has happened and an operator will pass you onto the correct service: ambulance, fire and police all use the same number.
-Don’t hang up!
-Your number will appear on the operator’s screen so if you are cut off, the operator can call you back.
+Don’t hang up – although your number will appear on the operator’s screen so if you are cut off, the operator can call you back.
 The 112 number is toll-free.

 If you have a speech or hearing problem, call 0800 8112 and you can type a message to the emergency call centre.
 You should write where you are, where the help is needed and the service you need.

-You can also visit Expatica's healthcare channel for information about insurance cover for different types of emergency care.
+You can also visit Expatica's healthcare channel for more information about Dutch healthcare services and insurance cover and read about how to decide between local and expat health insurances.

 Expatica / Updated by Bupa Global